 950 Spruce Street, Louisville, CO 80027

-KGA Studio Architects, PC was founded in 1977 by John Knudson and is a nationally recognized firm with a specialty in residential design.
-Within KGA are two design studios — one that focuses on custom homes and one that hones in on production housing.
-KGA prides themselves on collaboration and unique attention to every client and type of project.
-They have several repeat clients and enjoy building enduring relationships.
-KGA has been recognized with the 2017 Nationals Silver Award for Best Architectural Design of a Single-Family Detached Home, the MAME 2016 Best On The Boards Design for a Custom Home, the CARE 2016 BEST Architectural Design (Remodel), the MAME 2016 Best Architectural Design of a Model, the 2016 MAME Award for Active Adult Home of the Year, and the 2015 MAME Award for Best Custom Home Over 5,000 Square Feet.
+John Knudson founded KGA Studio in 1977.
+Today, the firm is a nationally recognized company that specializes in residential design.
+The firm is composed of two design studios: one that focuses on custom homes while the other takes on production housing for other residential markets, including affordable housing, multi-family homes, and urban infill projects.
+While the firm is based in Louisville, it has also established a reputation in Denver through its modern, timeless, and unforgettable residential designs in the city.
+KGA prides itself on collaboration and unique attention to the specific needs of the clients and what their project requires.
+The firm’s performance as a professional has produced lifelong relationships with its clients and a majority of its projects come from repeat businesses.
+Its portfolio showcases multi-awarded works, many of which earned industry recognition.
+These include the 2017 Nationals Silver Award for Best Architectural Design of a Single-Family Detached Home, the MAME 2016 Best On The Boards Design for a Custom Home, the CARE 2016 BEST Architectural Design (Remodel), the MAME 2016 Best Architectural Design of a Model, the 2016 MAME Award for Active Adult Home of the Year, and the 2015 MAME Award for Best Custom Home Over 5,000 Square Feet.

 Roth Sheppard Architects